 This will be both an assessment of how you would communicate with patients, colleagues, etc. in the scenario, as well as of how well you communicate with interviewers at the station.

 At this station you will be asked to give a presentation, which you are expected to prepare in advance on a given subject (see below).
-This will be followed by discussion of your presentation between you and the interviewers; and then a general discussion regarding research and academic medicine.
+This will be followed by discussion of your presentation between you and the interviewers; and then a general discussion regarding quality improvement.

 Upon arrival at station 3, you will need to give a presentation on the following topic, for no more than three minutes: